NO SCARS ∙ NO DENTS ∙

 Patients suffering from persistent xerostomia often suffer from some form of associated chronic disease or are undergoing treatment for a disease.

 Patient Care Excellence

-Ryan F. Osborne, MD FACS, and Jason S. Hamilton, MD FACS specialize in parotid, submandibular, sublingual and minor salivary gland surgery as well as the correction of complications associated with previous salivary gland procedures with a strong emphasis on minimally invasive tumor surgery, reconstructive facial surgery, facial reanimation, and the elimination of Frey’s Syndrome.
+Ryan F. Osborne, MD FACS specializes in parotid, submandibular, sublingual, and minor salivary gland surgery, as well as correction of complications associated with previous salivary gland procedures with a strong emphasis on minimally invasive tumor surgery.
+Jason S. Hamilton, MD FACS specializes in reconstructive facial surgery, correction of Frey’s Syndrome and reconstruction after parotidectomy surgery.
 As a surgical team, Dr. Osborne and Dr. Hamilton have performed more salivary gland procedures and reconstructive facial surgery than any other surgical team in the world.
 They are currently managing over 20 patients a week.

 Their unique approach to surgery, combined experience, and constant innovation has allowed them to create many new and innovative surgical procedures that have bridged large gaps in current surgical techniques including transoral salivary gland surgery, reconstructive flaps for facial defects, and expanded the scope of sialendoscopy procedures to remove stones traditionally thought too large to be removed via traditional endoscopic techniques.
 Dr. Osborne and Dr. Hamilton are also considered master diagnosticians often serving as tertiary consultants, diagnosing elusive previously undiagnosable conditions.